 PhD Tuition and Financial Aid

-The School of Nursing is committed to assisting all full-time PhD students for three years of tuition, fees, stipend, and health insurance.
+The School of Nursing is committed to assisting all full-time PhD students for four years of tuition, fees, stipend, and health insurance.
 Students may be funded internally or externally, depending on funding options available.
 The PhD program leadership will determine which funding is most appropriate for all incoming students.
-The School of Nursing will provide partial funding to PhD students without external sources of funding beyond the 3 years of full funding support.
-Students who enter with an approved master’s degree will be provided with 4 years of tuition support.
-Students who enter the program without an approved master’s degree will be provided with up to 5 years of tuition support.
-Students will be responsible for the cost of health insurance and their living expenses in years 4 and 5.
 Students who choose part-time enrollment are responsible for paying for their own tuition, fees, and health insurance.

 Funding from the federal government such as NIH training grants (T32s), professional organizations or foundations, or other external agencies may be available for students if their research goals and objectives are a good fit for the source of funding.
 The PhD program leadership will carefully determine possible sources of external funding for accepted students.
 Additionally, our current students are successful at obtaining prestigious pre-doctoral NRSA awards from the National Institute of Nursing Research that can fund PhD study.